pgsty/extension/docs/roadmap.md

 - pg_top: retired due to too much trouble
 - pg_timeit: retired due incompatible on arm64
 - vacuumlo & oid2name: binary command, actually they are not extensions
-- timescaledb_toolkit: remove due to not align with major distros (maybe added back later)
-- pg_mooncake: remove due to conflict with pg_duckdb and not actively maintained
 - pgdd: remove due to not actively maintained and legacy pgrx version